gitamitgit/magento2-module-creator/README.md

-# A2bizz AAMC
+# A2bizz AMC
 A2bizz Advanced Module Creator

 ## Description
-A2bizz Advanced module creator (AAMC) is a Magento2 Extension to create custom modules in quick manner with basic requirments of a module.
+A2bizz Advanced module creator (AMC) is a Magento2 Extension to create custom modules in quick manner with basic requirments of a module.
 Developers can make changes in a generated module as per requirement.
 The benifit of this magento2 module creater is that you can create modules directly to the <strong>app/code</strong> section of a project, so <strong>no need to download or copy paste generated module</strong>. the module generated will appears, or you can find your module in <strong>app/code/{namespace}/{module} folder, directly</strong>.